 Anita Aminoshariae, one of the study’s authors and an associate professor in the Department of Endodontics at Case Western Reserve University, believes that although some patients may only experience pain relief by using opioids, dentists should be cautioned that it could cause negative side effects.

 Aminoshariae recommends dentists prescribe nonsteroidal anti-inflammatory drugs to their patients first, before recommending opioid drugs for acute dental pain.
 Nonsteroidal medications (regardless if they have acetaminophen) achieve the best balance between efficacy and no adverse events.
 Overall, the researchers believe their study should be a good resource for dentists who are trying to determine the best therapy for patients who need dental pain relief.

 To prevent the likelihood of opioid addiction, dentists can receive guidance on how to safely prescribe drugs by visiting the American Dental Association Center for Professional Success.
-The organization has multiple webinars and many free continuing education tools on their website with more information on how to manage dental pain for patients who are at risk for becoming addicted.
 Besides advocacy tools, the American Dental Association Center for Professional Success has guides in which dentists can download with the latest clinical guidelines on how to manage dental pain.
 The website also has a section with frequently asked questions for dentists to refer to when prescribing opioid medication to their patients.